Today we’ll cover the shelf life, storage options, and spoilage of banana bread.

 Can You Freeze Banana Bread?

-How To Tell If Your Banana Bread Has Gone Bad?
+How to Tell if Banana Bread Is Bad?

 Discard your banana bread if:

 - It sits in storage for too long.
 If it’s on the counter for like 5 days, or in the fridge for more than a week, it has to go.